bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight.md

 The database is saved to the BigBlueButton server so data persists when you restart.
 This can be found at `~/greenlight/db`.

-All of the logs from the application are also saved to the BigBlueButton server, which can be found at `~/greenlight/db`.
+All of the logs from the application are also saved to the BigBlueButton server, which can be found at `~/greenlight/logs`.

-If you don't wish for either of these to presist, simply remove the volumes from the `docker-compose.yml` file.
+If you don't wish for either of these to persist, simply remove the volumes from the `docker-compose.yml` file.

 To stop the application, run: